Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 One study compared blood sugar and insulin levels after consuming stevia, sugar, and aspartame in conjunction with a meal.

-In this study, aspartame was able to increase insulin levels more than regular sugar.
+In this study, aspartame increased insulin levels more than regular sugar.

-Blood sugar was also highest with aspartame after 30 minutes, although it did not initially spike as steeply, such as after sugar consumption.
+Blood sugar was also highest with aspartame after 30 minutes, although it did not initially spike as steeply as after sugar consumption.

 On the other hand, people who consumed stevia showed the weakest reactions during the short period (Anton et al. 20107).